eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/index.rst

 .. note::
     This guide assume a basic comprehension about Slurm.
-If you don't have any idea of what slurm is or what things it does in the HPC world, we strongly encourage reading some of the articles describe in tata section.
+If you don't have any idea of what slurm is or what things it does in the HPC world, we strongly encourage reading some of the articles describe in `more information`_ section.

 Submitting jobs